 Jambalaya originated in Louisiana and has influences from Spain, France, and West Africa.
 The main ingredients consist of some sort of sausage (usually smoked), seafood, chicken or pork, rice, and vegetables.
 The vegetables are a sofrito of onions, green peppers, and celery.
 In Cajun and Creole recipes this combination is referred to as the “holy trinity” and is used as the base for many dishes.
 I learned about the “holy trinity” of cooking from Emeril as well.
 Who said watching television isn’t educational?

 The ingredients in shrimp and sausage jambalaya create many layers of flavors and are quite hearty, so it can be a meal all on its own.
-But the addition of a simple salad and a loaf of bread or cornbread is all you need for a lovely dinner.
+But the addition of a simple salad and a loaf of No Knead Bread or Extra Moist Cornbread is all you need for a lovely dinner.